Black Hat Asia Briefings Tracks

 Cyber-Physical Systems & IOT

-A cyber-physical system (CPS) is any system where one, or more, computing elements monitor, manage and control a physical process.
-Subjects for the track may include industrial control systems, smart homes/buildings/cities applications, industrial/enterprise/commercial and wearable IoT devices, various types of self-driving vehicles, satellite applications, and more.
-These systems share threat models relating to the underlying physical process and similarly linked attacker goals.
-Attacks and defense recommendations need to encompass both physical and digital sides of the CPS.
-Talks in this track are directed at specific types/classes of cyber-physical systems or at the concept as a whole, focusing on systemic offensive and defensive security issues.
-Note that the CPS topics with a prominent research component focused on, e.g., hardware/firmware or data, may fit better in other primary tracks such as Hardware/Embedded or AI.
+A cyber-physical system (CPS) is any system where one, or more, computing elements monitor, manage, and control a physical process.
+Subjects for the track may include industrial control systems, industrial/enterprise/commercial and wearable IoT devices, various types of self-driving vehicles, satellite applications, solutions for smart homes/buildings/cities, and more.
+These systems are linked to threat models and attacker objectives that affect the underlying physical process.
+Vulnerabilities, attacks and defense recommendations need to encompass both physical and digital/cyber components of the CPS.
+Talks in this track can be directed at specific types/classes of cyber-physical systems, their parts or at the whole concept, focusing on the systemic offensive and defensive security issues.
+Note that the CPS topics with a prominent research component focused on, e.g., hardware/firmware or data, may fit better in other primary tracks such as Hardware/Embedded or AI, ML & Data Science.

 Defense